carpentries/amy/docs/users_guide/community_index.md

 [image]

 To submit your "Get Involved" step, click on the blue "Submit a Get Involved Activity" button.
 This will take you to a page where you can select what type of activity you are submitting and provide additional information.
-Note the information required for each activity:
+Note the additional information required for each activity:

 * Attended a regional meetup, skill-up, or other community meeting: Date of event and description of event
 * Submitted a contribution to a Carpentries repository on GitHub: Date of contribution and link to contribution.
 This must be to a repo in a [Carpentries organisation](https://docs.carpentries.org/topic_folders/communications/tools/github_organisations.html).